intel-analytics/ipex-llm/docs/docs/APIGuide/Layers/Recurrent-Layers.md

 module = Recurrent()
 ```

 Recurrent module is a container of rnn cells.
 Different types of rnn cells can be added using add() function.
+Don't support multiCell for performance issue.
+Use several Recurrent(cell) instead.

 Recurrent supports returning state and cell of its rnn cells at last time step by using getState. output of getState
 is an Activity and it can be directly used for setState function, which will set hidden state and cell at the first time step.